 All office hours will be conducted over Bb Collaborate, which does not currently support private meetings.
-Therefore, if you have a sensitive matter that you would like to discuss privately, please email the instructor to set up a Zoom meeting.
+Therefore, if you have a sensitive matter that you would like to discuss privately, please email the instructor.

 Syllabus changes: There may be minor changes made to the syllabus during the term.
 You will be notified of these changes immediately and no changes will be instituted that dramatically affect your ability to properly prepare for an assessment or examination (e.g., posting an assignment the week of the midterm).